Toine-db/Plugin.Maui.MarkdownView/README.md

 Gets a value indicating whether control is parsing markdown text to views.

+##### `RenderSynchronously`
+When 'True' the UI is rendered synchronously when MarkdownText is changed.
+When 'False' the markdown is read async and the UI Rendering is forced on the UI-Thread.

+(default value: false)

+##### `MaskParseExceptions`
+Mask all exceptions comming from Markdown parsing and UI Rendering.
+Preferably use the MarkdownParseExceptionThrown event to catch exceptions, this is more save when UI is rendered async.

+(default  value: true)

+##### `MarkdownParseExceptionThrown`
+Event that is triggert when exception is thrown during Markdown parsing or the UI Rendering.

+##### `IgnoreSafeArea`
+(default  value: false)

 ##### `ViewSupplier`

 Sets a value for IMauiViewSupplier that creates the views.
 Here you have three options: